-DoNotPay is the first robot lawyer powered by AI that has helped hundreds of thousands of people dispute just as many parking citations!
-Publications such as The Verge reported that DoNotPay is a perfect advocate to anyone who wants to “fight for their rights, or maybe just avoid a parking ticket or two.”
+DoNotPay is the first robot lawyer powered by AI.
+It has helped hundreds of thousands of people dispute millions of dollars worth of parking citations!
+Publications such as The Verge reported that DoNotPay is a perfect advocate for anyone who wants to “fight for their rights, or maybe just avoid a parking ticket or two.”

-Okay, but how can you appeal your parking ticket through an app you may be wondering?
+Okay, but how can you appeal your parking ticket through the DoNotPay app you may be wondering?
 Easy!
-Follow a few easy steps to get that pesky citation out the door for good:
+Follow a few easy steps to get that pesky citation out of the way for good:

-- Download the free DoNotPay app for iPhone, or use it directly from your web browser.
+- Use DoNotPay directly from your web browser.

 - Answer several questions regarding your situation.
-The app will ask you to state the infraction, take a photo of the ticket itself, describe the situation, and provide photos as evidence.
-Any additional information you may have, such as the witness statements, can also be uploaded.
+Then, take a photo of the ticket and upload it to the app.
+Any additional information you may have, such as witness statements, can also be uploaded.

 - DoNotPay will provide you with the exact template you need to dispute your ticket and win.

 - Watch how to dispute parking citations in any city:

 Is contesting a parking ticket in Portland worth the hassle?
 Can I beat it?